Day 1 London - Halifax

 Day 11 Charlottetown - Baddeck

-Bidding farewell to Prince Edward Island, we make the short journey to the Wood Island ferry port, and cross to Pictou, Nova Scotia.
+Bidding farewell to Prince Edward Island, we make the short journey to the Wood Islands ferry port, and cross to Pictou, Nova Scotia.
 From there, we traverse the Canso Causeway, and follow the sublimely scenic Cabot Trail to Cape Breton Island and the town of Baddeck, where the scientist and inventor Alexander Graham Bell built his summer house.
 We visit the museum established in his honour and relax for the night at the Silver Dart Lodge (3T).

 Day 12 Baddeck - Ingonish

-The Cabot Trail continues north and we follow it to the shores of the Atlantic and, fittingly, a coastline likened to that of Scotland.
+The Cabot Trail continues north and we follow it to the shores of the Atlantic and a coastline likened to that of Scotland.
 Rounding the top of the island, we drive through the Cape Breton Highlands National Park, a spectacular wilderness route, to rural Ingonish, where we spend a night at Keltic Lodge Resort & Spa (4T).

 Day 13 Ingonish - Antigonish